emqx/emqx-dashboard-web/README.md

 yarn run lint
 ```

-### emqx-dashboard is powered by vue; EMQX is a gold sponsor of vue
+### This Project is powered by VUE; EMQX is a corporation which is a gold sponsor of VUE